 1863 - (July 18) The Union assault upon Battery Wagner on Morris Island is lead by the 54th Massachusetts, an all black unit.
 This is the battle portrayed in the 1989 film "Glory!"

 1863 - (August 22) The 587-day Federal bombardment of downtown Charleston begins with the explosion of a shell on Pinckney Street.

 1864 - The Confederate submarine CSS H. L. Hunley rams the USS Housatonic; the first submarine to sink a vessel in war.
-The Hunley does not survive the attack and is not refound until 1995.
+The CSS Hunley does not survive the attack and is not refound until 1995.
 It is salvaged in 2000 and is currently still in conservation in a facility in North Charleston (as of 2015).

-1865 - (Feb 23) Gen. William Tecumseh Sherman's troops reach Middleton Place Plantation, leaving it in ruins.
+1865 - (Feb 23) General William Tecumseh Sherman's troops reach Middleton Place Plantation, leaving it in ruins.
 Charlestonians fear imminent invasion, but Sherman's forces turn toward Columbia.
 Their subsequent burning of Columbia destroys many records and valuables which Charlestonians had sent there for "safekeeping."

 1865 - (April 14) Federal photographers under the supervision of Mathew Brady arrive to record the flag-raising ceremony at Ft.
 Sumter, marking the anniversary of Major Anderson's surrender to Confederate forces.
 They then move through the city, documenting damage from bombardment and fire.